You do market research.

 Well, that sucks.

 So, avoid it.
 Get Kim’s insights the moment she thinks them.
-As she’s at the Point of Emotion® enjoying that sweet, slightly salty—and a little bit nutty—chocolate bar.
+When she takes a Point of Emotion® survey, you get her feedback while she’s enjoying that sweet, salty—and a little bit nutty—chocolate bar.
 Let her tell you exactly what she thinks.
 How?

 Let technology do the work for you.